25 of the Best Irish Comedians: The Irish Humour

 14 Kevin McGahren

-During the Covid pandemic, McGahren released a series called ‘Kevin Paints’.
-Putting his animation degree to good use, the comedian interviewed various Irish celebrities including Derry Girl Actress Saoirse-Monica Jackson, comedians Pat Shortt and Joanne McNally as well as artist Don Conroy.
-The idea is simple but fresh and unique; McGahren interviews a celebrity while painting their portrait.
-The result is a conversational laid back interview with plenty of craic.
+During the Covid pandemic, McGahren released a series called ‘Kevin Paints.
+He put his animation degree to good use while the comedian interviewed various Irish celebrities.
+These guests included Derry Girls Actress Saoirse-Monica Jackson, comedians Pat Shortt and Joanne McNally, and artist Don Conroy.

 13 Lisa McGee

-McGee has won many awards for her work including the Writers Guild of Ireland award for ‘Best 2019 Television Script’ with Derry Girls.
+McGee has won many awards for her work, including the Writers Guild of Ireland award for ‘Best 2019 Television Script’ with Derry Girls.

 12 Ardal O’Hanlon